mupplelabs/mupplelabs.github.io/_posts/2025-05-29-Backup2Object.md

     2. Browse and download from remote datasets

     ***Usecases:***<br>
-    1. Cyber: Golden Copy to a Vault: no administation on the source system, only visible artefact are the datasets created. <br>Local cluster does not manage the replication and cannot compromise the replicated data.
+    1. Cyber: Golden Copy to a Vault: no administration on the source system, only visible artefact are the datasets created. <br>Local cluster does not manage the replication and cannot compromise the replicated data.
     2. Data distribution / collaboration:
         - multiple clusters connect to each other
         - datasets created locally
         - each cluster can pull or download data on demand
-        - critical data can be distrubuted to all systems.
+        - critical data can be distributed to all systems.

     ### Access from or with a 2nd Cluster